gvwilson/thirdbit/src/fiction/santas/index.md

 who shook her head.

-"Sensei and I have need to catch up," she said gently.
+"Sensei and I have need to catch up," she said.
 "And I'm sure they'll want some time with you."

 Here's the thing about parents: they are the most important people in your life when you're growing up, but can also be the most annoying.
 Sometimes it's deliberate,
-like when they share your baby pictures with your friends just to make you squirm or, if their parents were cruel to them and they haven't learned any better since, when they keep making jokes about your haircut long after you're in tears.
+like when they share your baby pictures with your friends just to make you squirm, or if their parents were cruel to them and they haven't learned any better since, when they keep making jokes about your haircut long after you're in tears.
 Mostly,
 though,
 parents are annoying because you think you're ready to be a grownup and they don't agree, or do but aren't ready to let you go.

-Going to your gran-granna's for a cup of tea and not coming home for a week pretty much guarantees annoying parental behavior, especially if the parents in question have been told that you spent that week dealing with ray guns, sharks, and a giant santasaurus.
+Going to your gran-granna's for a cup of tea and not coming home for a couple of weeks pretty much guarantees annoying parental behavior, especially if the parents in question have somehow found out that you spent that week dealing with ray guns, sharks, and a giant santasaurus.
 When they ask if you're all right, what they really mean is that they were scared.[^they-were-scared] And when they fuss over you and tell you everything's all right now, they're trying to convince themselves as much as you.

-[^they-were-scared]: You won't really understand *how* scared unless you have kids of your own one day, at which point you will occasionally wake up in a cold sweat in the middle of the night wondering how common meteor strikes are or how often leopards escape from zoos.
+[^they-were-scared]: You won't really understand *how* scared unless you have kids of your own, at which point you will occasionally wake up in a cold sweat in the middle of the night wondering how common meteor strikes are or how often leopards escape from zoos.

-We are therefore going to skip over the next few hours of Finner's life and several of the days that followed.
+We are therefore going to skip over the next few hours of Finner's life and most of the week that followed.
-His dad baked three batches of his favorite cookies[^chili-lime] while his mum kept checking that he was warm enough.
+His father baked three batches of his favorite cookies[^chili-lime] while his mother kept checking that he was warm enough.
-His classmates crowded around him and asked what had happened and whether it was true that he'd been in an airship battle and did he have any cool scars.
+His classmates crowded around him and asked what had happened and whether it was true that he'd been in an airship battle and could he show them his scars or his tattoo, because obviously if he'd been through all of that he had to have one or the other.
 He mostly mumbled in response, uncomfortable at suddenly being the center of attention instead of in his usual place on the edge of the crowd